 LG G6 design and build quality

 The G5 was a big change in the style and design of what had been up to that point quite a successful smartphone generation.
 With the G6, LG is reinventing itself by specifically targeting user priorities and preferences.
-As a result, the LG G6 has a large screen in a rather small body, and is the first flagship of the brand that is waterproof thanks to an IP68 certificate.
-The dimensions of the device are 148.9 x 71.9 x 7.9 mm, and it weighs 163 g.
+As a result, the LG G6 has a large screen in a rather small body, and is the first flagship of the brand that is waterproof thanks to IP68 certification.
+The dimensions of the device are 148.9 x 71.9 x 7.9 mm and it weighs 163 g.

 What is striking about its appearance is its novel design, which is more elongated and narrower than what the rest of the industry has made us become accustomed to.
 Its frame is metallic with curved corners.
 In contact with the screen and the back, the metal has a small bevel to improve the change of curvature.
-In some respects the frame reminds us quite a lot of the Galaxy S6.
+In some respects, the frame reminds us quite a lot of the Samsung Galaxy S6.
 The back of the device is brushed metal covered in glass, and it's a fingerprint magnet.

 LG G6 display